Hsu-Che-Wei/scKB/README.md

    # (use 'seqnames()' to see all the sequence names, use the '$' or '[[' operator to access a given
    # sequence)
    ```
+   ##Make sure that the name of Chromosomes/Sequence is exactly the same in annotation file (.gtf) and the BSgenome object!##